vicoslab/dis_tutorial5/README.md

-# Tutorial 6: Point Cloud Library and ring detection
+# Tutorial 5: Point Cloud Library and ring detection

-#### Development of Intelligent Systems, 2024
+#### Development of Intelligent Systems, 2025

 This exercise will show a few examples of how to use the [Point Cloud Library (PCL)](https://pointclouds.org/) and OpenCV to extract information from the RGBD camera.
 The PCL project contains a large number of [tutorials](https://pcl.readthedocs.io/projects/tutorials/en/master/) demonstrating how to use the library.
-From the code in this tutorial you can extrapolate how to use the PCL library in ROS2.
+From the code in this tutorial, you can extrapolate how to use the PCL library in ROS2.
 For our purposes, the tutorials on PointCloud [segmentation](https://pcl.readthedocs.io/projects/tutorials/en/master/#segmentation) are the most relevant.
 The given examples use the RANSAC algorithm to find planes and cylinders, and extract the inliers.

 ## Plane segmentation
+***NOTE: This is the content from last year's task.
+It is included here as a point of interest only.
+You are not required to use it.***
 For many different tasks, segmenting the ground plane, or finding other dominant planes in a point cloud is important.
 This is implemented in the `planes.cpp` node.
 After building the package, you can run it with:
 ```
-ros2 run dis_tutorial6 planes
+ros2 run dis_tutorial5 planes
 ```

 ## Cylinder segmentation
+***NOTE: This is the content from last year's task.
+It is included here as a point of interest only.
+You are not required to use it.***
-Please note that the given node fits a cylinder to every pointcloud it recieves.
+Please note that the given node fits a cylinder to every point cloud it receives.
 It should be used to find the accurate position of a cylinder, but it is not reliable as a cylinder detector.
 It can be used, but you need to filter out the false detections.

-First we transform the ROS2 message to a PCL pointcloud, and then to a type appropriate for processing:
+First we transform the ROS2 message to a PCL point cloud, and then to a type appropriate for processing:
 ```
 // convert ROS msg to PointCloud2
 pcl_conversions::toPCL(*msg, *pcl_pc);